resin-studio/slim/relational_types_schedule.md

             - e.g.
                 - `even ::= Z | S S even`
                 - `Z |-> q_even, S q_odd |-> q_even, S q_odd |-> q_even, ... |-> q_even`
+    - notice limitation of learning arity
+        - RInGen predicates have a fixed arity
+        - RInGen may be unable to infer intersection of fields
+        - learning max number of fields amounts to learning the arity of a predicate
         - use custom CHC intermediate lang to guide construction of examples (e.g. foldn) in RInGen
 - determine novelty of relational types relative to ADT CHC SOTA
     - RInGen examples define predicates rather than inferring predicates from programs
     - Relational types infers predicates from non-boolean functions